Mark-Kramer/Case-Studies-Python/content/11/spike-field-coherence.md

 <div class="math-note">

 We could instead write the *sample* coherence, because this equation uses the observed data to estimate the theoretical coherence that we would see if we were to keep repeating this experiment.
 This distinction is not essential to our goals here, but is important when talking to your statistics-minded colleagues.
-Throughout this module and others, we omit the term "sample" when referring to sample means, variances, covariances, spectra, and so forth, unless this distinction becomes essential to our discussion.
+Throughout this notebook and others, we omit the term "sample" when referring to sample means, variances, covariances, spectra, and so forth, unless this distinction becomes essential to our discussion.

 </div>